-- The services listed under "Services that must be performed in-person", - Hands-on services, - Completion and filing of any form that requires a hands-on physical examination (e.g. Report of Accident, Provider's Initial Report), - Purchase, rental, installation, or maintenance of telecommunication equipment or systems, - Home health monitoring, and - Telehealth transmission, per minute (HCPCS code T1014).
+- The services listed under "Services that must be performed in-person", - Services that require physical hands-on and/or attended treatment of a patient, including but not limited to codes 2050A, 2051A, or 2052A, - Completion and filing of any form that requires a hands-on physical examination (e.g. Report of Accident, Provider's Initial Report), - Purchase, rental, installation, or maintenance of telecommunication equipment or systems, - Home health monitoring, and - Telehealth transmission, per minute (HCPCS code T1014).